Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 Januari 2025 19.47.53 UTC
+- WIB: Senin, 20 Januari 2025 20.28.34 UTC
-- WITA: Senin, 20 Januari 2025 20.47.53 UTC
+- WITA: Senin, 20 Januari 2025 21.28.34 UTC
-- WIT: Senin, 20 Januari 2025 21.47.53 UTC
+- WIT: Senin, 20 Januari 2025 22.28.34 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: nature
+Kategori: friendship